Trump unleashes Twitter attack against civil rights legend

 Lewis' Democratic colleagues quickly came to his defense Saturday.

-Georgia's 5th Congressional District includes the Atlanta metro region, which has a large African-American population.
-The district is considered one of the nation's fastest growing areas, but its crime and poverty rates are higher than the national average.
+Georgia's 5th Congressional District includes the Atlanta metro region, which is considered one of the nation's fastest-growing areas.
+Its crime and poverty rates are higher than the national average.

+Crime statistics for the specific district are not measured by the federal government.
+Atlanta officials have reported a significant drop in crime in recent years, although they created a gun violence task force last year to address an increase in murders.

+The district has an 8.2 percent unemployment rate, and the median household income is about $48,000, according to the Census Bureau.

-Lewis' office notes that the district is home to several historically black colleges and universities in addition to the Hartsfield-Jackson Atlanta International Airport, one of the world's busiest airports.
+The area covers part of the upscale Atlanta neighborhood of Buckhead, along with the headquarters for Fortune 500 companies such Coca-Cola and Delta Air Lines, Emory University, Georgia Tech, several historically black colleges and universities and the Hartsfield-Jackson Atlanta International Airport, one of the world's busiest.

 Comments